Events

 Notice the use of the QRL type in onTripleClick$: QRL<() => void>;.
 It is like wrapping a function in $() but at the type level.
 If you had const greet = $(() => "hi ๐Ÿ‘‹"); and hovered over 'greet', you would see that 'greet' is of type QRL<() => "hi ๐Ÿ‘‹">

 So far, we have discussed how to listen to events that originate from elements.
-There are events (for example, scroll and mousemove) that require that we listen to them on the window or document.
-For this reason, Qwik allows for the document:on and window:on prefixes when listening for events.
+There are events such as scroll and mousemove that need to be listened to on the window or document.
+Qwik allows this by providing the document:on and window:on prefixes when listening for events.

-The purpose of the window:on/document: is to register an event at a current DOM location of the component but have it receive events from the window/document.
+The window:on/document: prefixes are used to register an event at the current DOM location of the component while allowing it to receive events from the window/document.
 There are two advantages to this:

 1. The events can be registered declaratively in your JSX.